-Serbia: Unicredit approved 9.8 million euros loan for Malibunar wind farm27.
-September 2017. / News Serbia Energy
+Serbia: Unicredit approved 9.8 million euros loan for Malibunar wind farm, News Serbia Energy

 Unicredit Bank Serbia and local subsidiary of Belgian company Elicio NV have signed a long-term financing agreement worth 9.8 million euros for the development, construction and operation of Malibunar wind farm.